Abstract

 Discussion

-The fall armyworm (FAW) Spodoptera frugiperda invaded sub-Saharan Africa in 2016 and is responsible for major yield losses in maize crops (Day et al., 2017; Goergen et al., 2016).
+The fall armyworm (FAW) Spodoptera frugiperda invaded sub-Saharan Africa in 2016 and is responsible for major yield losses from maize crops (Day et al., 2017; Goergen et al., 2016).
 Push-pull cropping of maize with Desmodium and border grasses is reported to reduce FAW damage (Midega et al., 2015; Cheruiyot et al., 2021; Mutyambai et al., 2022; Yeboah et al., 2021; Hailu et al., 2018) and to increase maize yield (Midega et al., 2018; Cheruiyot et al., 2021; Yeboah et al., 2021).
 Push-pull cropping systems benefit from the attractive and repellent stimuli of perennial companion crops (Pickett et al., 2014), with more than one hundred plant volatiles from different classes, especially terpenoids and fatty acid-derived “green leaf” volatiles, reported to be associated with push-pull effects (Lang et al., 2022).
-Nevertheless, the repellent role of volatiles from greenleaf Desmodium (D. intortum) has been investigated in only three studies and almost exclusively in potted plants, with conflicting reports of whether these volatiles repel FAW moths, and the only study reporting field measurements recovering few volatiles in relatively low abundance (Sobhy et al., 2022; Peter et al., 2023; Erdei et al., 2024).
-Here, we characterized volatiles sampled from both D. intortum (greenleaf Desmodium) and D. incanum growing in farmer fields or in pots, and conducted bioassays with FAW moths to determine whether the presence of Desmodium plants or their volatiles would alter moth preferences for maize.
-We identified up to 17 - 19 substances in headspace samples from Desmodium plants, often in abundance similar to or greater than volatiles measured from maize plants under comparable conditions, and we observed that FAW moths preferred to oviposit on maize rather than on Desmodium plants of either species.
-However, proximity to a Desmodium plant sharing the airspace did not influence FAW oviposition preferences for maize in a greenhouse cage choice assay, nor did FAW moths show a significant preference for maize volatiles over volatiles from a combination of maize and Desmodium plants in a wind tunnel choice assay.
-We note that these assays were performed in a risk area for malaria and other mosquito-borne illnesses, and so experimenters were protected with DEET, which has low volatility but is active in the vapor phase, where it can cause host avoidance by binding to insect olfactory receptors (although this has been mostly studied in the dipterans Aedes aegypti and Drosophila melanogaster) (DeGennaro, 2015).
-We reduced any potential influence on the lepidopteran in our experiments by using minimal amounts of DEET, avoiding direct contact of any DEET with experimental materials, and conducting behavioral assays without the insects being exposed to volatiles from the experimenter (experimenters were generally not present during oviposition assays, and the insects were in an isolated airspace during wind tunnel bioassays).
-We conclude that Desmodium plants in push-pull cultivation emit known bioactive volatiles, but cannot confirm that these volatiles alone repel FAW moths based on our bioassays, and therefore suggest that other features of the maize-Desmodium-border grass push-pull system, including the influence of border grasses as well as belowground interactions and other repellent traits of Desmodium, may be important for protecting maize from FAW moths and their larvae.
+Nevertheless, the repellent role of volatiles from greenleaf Desmodium (D. intortum) has been investigated in only three studies, with conflicting reports of whether these volatiles repel FAW moths, and the only study reporting field measurements recovering few volatiles in relatively low abundance (Sobhy et al., 2022; Peter et al., 2023; Erdei et al., 2024).

-Oviposition Choice Bioassay
+Oviposition Choice Bioassays

 FAW oviposition behaviour was observed over three nights in two treatments per Desmodium species.
 In one treatment, FAW moths had direct contact with Desmodium plants and in another, they had only indirect contact through aerial exposure to plants outside of, but directly next to a mesh cage.
 Moths always had direct contact with maize plants.

 Critical consideration must be given to differences in the volatile profiles between the potted plants and those measured in farmers’ fields, which led to a separation of potted and field D. intortum in the second dimension of a PCA, and a near-separation of D. incanum in the first dimension.
-As the untargeted analysis was conducted based on the field Desmodium samples, any volatile substances that only occur in the potted plants were not identified or analyzed further (full results of GC-MS analysis are available with the source data for this publication).
-Oviposition on maize can alter the maize volatile profile and affect volatile emission in the following days, which is why the maize samples are divided into plants before and after (infested) oviposition exposure.
+As the untargeted analysis was conducted based on the field Desmodium samples, any volatile substances that only occur in the potted plants were not identified or analyzed further (although full results of the GC-MS analysis are available with the source data for this publication).
+Oviposition on maize can alter the maize volatile profile and affect volatile emission in the following days, which is why the maize samples are divided into plants before (control) and after (infested) oviposition exposure.
 Of the substances occurring in field Desmodium plants, approximately half were abundant in healthy and infested potted maize plants, with only one substance, (E)-α-Bergamotene, being present solely in infested maize plants.
-The sampling of potted plants was conducted using the same procedure as in the field, but in a greenhouse with netted walls on two sides that allowed air circulation as for the oviposition bioassays.
+The sampling of potted plants was conducted using the same procedure as in the field, but in a greenhouse with netted walls on two sides that allowed air circulation, as used for the oviposition bioassays.
 Overall, this highlights the importance of studying oviposition cues and moth preferences directly in push-pull fields in the future.

 Conclusion

-Methods and materials
+Methods and Materials

 Pretest Moth Activity Window

-Volatile Sampling
+Headspace Sampling

 TD-GC-MS Measurement

-All samples were measured on a TD-GC-MS instrument (Thermal Desorption – Gas Chromatography – Mass Spectrometer) from Shimadzu (TD30-QP2020NX Kyoto, Japan).
+All samples were measured on a TD-GC-MS instrument (Thermal Desorption – Gas Chromatography – Mass Spectrometry) from Shimadzu (TD30-QP2020NX, Kyoto, Japan).
 The Tenax TA tubes were desorbed for 15 min at 220 °C under 80 mL/min nitrogen flow.
-Volatiles were trapped on a Tenax cooling trap at -20 °C and after desorption was completed, the cooling trap was heated rapidly to 230 °C. The sample was injected with a split ratio of 1:5 and separated on a Rtx-Wax column (30 m, 0.25 mmID, 0.25 μm, Restek Corporation, USA) with the following 35 min oven program: holding at 40 °C for 2 min, heating to 150 °C with 10 °C/min, holding at 150 °C for 2 min, heating to 190 °C with 3 °C/min, heating to 230 °C with 10 °C/min and holding at 230 °C for 3 min.
+Volatiles were trapped on a Tenax cooling trap at −20 °C and after desorption was completed, the cooling trap was heated rapidly to 230 °C. The sample was injected with a split ratio of 1:5 and separated on a Rtx-Wax column (30 m, 0.25 mmID, 0.25 μm, Restek Corporation, USA) with the following 35 min oven program: holding at 40 °C for 2 min, heating to 150 °C with 10 °C/min, holding at 150 °C for 2 min, heating to 190 °C with 3 °C/min, heating to 230 °C with 10 °C/min and holding at 230 °C for 3 min.
 Mass fragments from 33 m/z to 400 m/z resulting from electron ionization at 70 eV were recorded with a scan rate of 5 Hz at an ion source temperature of 230 °C from 3 – 30 min.

 Feature Detection

-Oviposition Bioassays
+Oviposition Choice Bioassays

 Plants

-All plants were planted in plastic pots in black cotton soil in Mbita, Kenya.
+All plants were planted in plastic pots in black cotton soil in insect-proof greenhouses in Mbita, Kenya.
 Maize plants (SC Duma 43, Seed Co Limited, Nairobi, Kenya) were grown from seeds with the addition of fertilizer (3 g DAP 18-46-0, Yara East Africa LTD, Nairobi, Kenya) and used at the age of 2 – 4 weeks with five to seven fully-grown leaves.
 Desmodium plants were obtained from a push-pull field on the icipe Mbita campus and kept in pots without fertilizer.

 Fall Armyworm Moths